sirbrialliance/libcamera-streamer/Readme.md

 # Setup

+(Assuming an OctoPi distribution.)

-If you ran `raspi-confg` and turned on Interface Options -> Legacy Camera support that's bad.
+If you ran `raspi-confg` and turned on `Interface Options -> Legacy Camera support` that's bad.
 Turn it off and reboot.

+Copy streamer.py to somewhere on the Pi.

-`sudo apt install libcamera0 libcamera-dev libcamera-apps python3-libcamera python3-picamera2`
+	apt install libcamera0 libcamera-dev libcamera-apps python3-libcamera python3-picamera2

-todo
+	# Tweak the settings at the start of streamer.py as needed and make sure it runs standalone.
+	cd /root/bin
+	service webcamd stop
+	mv webcamd webcamd.old
+	ln -s /path/to/streamer.py webcamd
+	service webcamd start